-Design Thinking Comes of Age There’s a shift under way in large organizations, one that puts design much closer to the center of the enterprise.
-But the shift isn’t about aesthetics.
-It’s about applying the principles of design to the way people work.
-This new approach is in large part a response to the increasing complexity of modern technology and modern business.
-That complexity takes many forms.
+Design Thinking Comes of Age Executive Summary In large organizations, design is moving closer to the center of the enterprise.
+This shift isn’t about aesthetics and product development, however.
+It’s about imparting the principles of design—collectively known as design thinking—throughout the organization.
+The approach is in large part a response to the complexity of many products, services, and processes.
 The Design Sprint — GV The sprint gives teams a shortcut to learning without building and launching.
 The sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.
 Developed at GV, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more—packaged into a battle-tested process that any team can use.

 An Introduction to Design Thinking (Part Two) In the constructivist-learning model, engagement and experience combine with immersive environments and self-organisation of knowledge to establish a context in which learning occurs naturally.
 Constructivism has since the time of Dewey become closely affiliated with Project Based Learning and yet despite years of efforts to refine the process the result does not always match the promise (Scheer, Noweski and Meinel.
 2012).
 Scheer et al. argue that ‘Design Thinking’ is capable of providing the structure required for successful constructivist learning and the development of skills required for 21st century citizenship.
 ‘We want to fill that gap by proposing ‘Design Thinking’ as a meta-disciplinary methodology which offers teachers the needed support through a formalised process.
 Teachers, as facilitators of learning need to be equipped with up-to-date skills and tools to actually practice on the needed key competence learning.’
 Promoting a Growth Mindset